-A minimum of a bachelor's (baccalaureate) or an equivalent degree in biological or clinical laboratory science, or a field related to genetics, received by May of the year the intership begins. (approved by the program director and accepted by the State of California for the purposes of licensure).
+Program admission requirements for the Clinical Genetic Molecular Biologist Scienctist Certificate Program is a minimum of a bachelor's (baccalaureate) or an equivalent degree in biological or clinical laboratory science, or a field related to genetics, received by May of the year the internship begins.
+(This will be approved by the program director and accepted by the State of California for the purposes of licensure).
+Also:

 - A minimum of 10 semester units (15 quarter units) of chemistry; must include an upper-division course in biochemistry.

 - 18 semester (27 quarter) units of biology including:

 - 3 semester (4 quarter) units of genetics